 In the final pass of the optimizer, we apply the qubit reuser on individual fragments to reduce their width further, in case their width still exceeds the maximal size s.
 To this end, the qubit reuser first checks whether each fragment in the VC has a width of s or less.
 For each fragment with a width greater than s, the qubit reuser applies a qubit reuse procedure to reduce the width to s to ensure that each fragment can execute on the available QPUs.
-We can reuse a qubit q_i for another qubit q_j if q_i does not depend on q_j by inserting a mid-circuit measurement and resetting the qubit [33].
-Fig. 5 (b) shows this qubit reuse pass, where we can reuse q_2 for q_1 since q_2 does not depend on q_1 , with $O = O_1 \otimes O_2$
+We can reuse a qubit q_i for another qubit q_j if q_i does not depend on q_j by inserting a mid-circuit measurement and resetting the qubit [31, 35].
+Since the computation on qubit q_i does not depend on qubit q_j , we can first complete all operations involving q_j .
+After completion, we reset q_j and reuse it to perform the computation originally intended for q_i .
+Fig. 7 (b) shows this qubit reuse pass, where we can reuse q_2 for q_1 since q_2 does not depend on q_1 .